Domainmonster.com Domain Editorials

 Choosing an ISP: Connection Type

+We're presuming that if you're purchasing some domains or web hosting you're going to already have an internet connection, but it can't hurt to learn a little more about the connection types available.
 There are dozens of internet service providers (ISPs) available, all offering different packages at a broad range of prices.
 Selecting the right one for you will depend on a variety of factors.
 First and foremost, you need to consider the tasks to which you will be putting your internet connection.
 This will help you to ascertain what type of connection will best suit your needs.

 Dial-up internet connections are out of fashion now, and with good reason: they are slow (with a rarely-reached maximum speed of 56kbit/s) and unreliable, it can take several minutes to establish a connection, and they use your phone line, meaning that unless you have a second phone line installed, you cannot both use your landline telephone and be connected to the internet at the same time.